deepaksood619/deepaksood619.github.io/docs/technologies/kafka/kafka-architecture.md

 - Cluster Membership
     - Kafka uses Apache Zookeeper to maintain the list of brokers that are currently members of a cluster
 - Controller
-    - The first broker that starts in the cluster becomes the controller by creating an ephemeral node in ZooKeeper called */controller.*
+    - The first broker that starts in the cluster becomes the controller by creating an ephemeral node in ZooKeeper called `/controller`

-- Replication
+### Replication

-    - **Two types of replicas**
+Two types of replicas

-        - Leader replica
+#### Leader replica

 Each partition has a single replica designated as the leader.
 All produce and consume requests go through the leader, in order to guarantee consistency.

-- Follower replica
+#### Follower replica

 All replicas for a partition that are not leaders are called followers.
 Followers don't serve client requests; their only job is to replicate messages from the leader and stay up-to-date with the most recent messages the leader has.
 In the event that a leader replica for a partition crashes, one of the follower replicas will be promoted to become the new leader for the partition.

 - Replicas that are consistently asking for the latest messages, is called *in-sync replicas*.
 Only in-sync replicas are eligible to be elected as partition leaders in case the existing leader fails.

-- Request Processing
+### Request Processing

 - Most of what a Kafka broker does is process requests sent to the partition leaders from clients, partition replicas, and the controller.
 - For each port the broker listens on, the broker runs an *acceptor* thread that creates a connection and hands it over to a *processor* thread for handling.
 The number of processor threads (also called *network threads*) is configurable.
 The network threads are responsible for taking requests from client connections, placing them in a *request queue*, and picking up responses from a *response queue* and sending them back to clients.
 - Once requests are placed on the request queue, *IO threads* are responsible for picking them up and processing them.

-The most common types of requests are:
+#### The most common types of requests are

-        - Produce requests
+##### Produce requests

 Sent by producers and contain messages the clients write to Kafka brokers.

-- Fetch requests
+##### Fetch requests

 Sent by consumers and follower replicas when they read messages from Kafka brokers.

-- Physical Storage
+### Physical Storage

 The basic storage unit of Kafka is a partition replica.